paradigmshift/my-tools/README.md

 ### Exported functions

-`list-switch` - switches elements at defined positions with each other `array-switch` - same as list-switch but for arrays `permute` - returns a list of all possible permutations of a passed list
+`l-swap` - switches elements at defined positions with each other `a-swap` - same as list-switch but for arrays `permutations` - returns a list of all possible permutations of a passed list `p-factors` - lists prime factors

 Comments, Criticisms, Extensions, etc are very welcome.